jr0senblum/jc/README.md

      <<7,123,99,108,111,115,101,125>>

-COMMAND messages are string versions of the tuple- messages which jc_bridge uses only without the self() parameter.
+COMMAND messages are string versions of the tuple-messages which jc_bridge uses only without the self() parameter.
 For example

     {self(), {put, Map, Key, Value}} becomes